 The init_val parameter that we passed to ExampleModel is the same as in the create() method of our Sim API implementation.
-Similarly, the database has a parameter for its filename.

 Now, we need to connect the example model to the monitor.
 That's how we tell mosaik to send the outputs of the example model to the monitor.